den731/thesis/README.md

 ---
-Template for Oakland University's format was used from [Micho Radovnikovich](https://bitbucket.org/robustify/grizz_thesis_tex)
+This LaTeX template for Oakland University's format was used from [Micho Radovnikovich](https://bitbucket.org/robustify/grizz_thesis_tex) and saved me hours in format semantics.